-'Forgotten cuts' like pork belly and lamb shanks have become more popular (and pricey) in recent years - but they're still good value and especially delicious in slow-cooked dishes.
-Gordon Ramsay's oxtail soup is a delicious winter warmer.
-If you've got guests staying for the full Christmas period - dishes like lamb neck with Christmas spices and three-hour pork belly are sure to score you culinary points - as well as saving you pounds.
+'Forgotten cuts' like pork belly and lamb shanks have become more popular (and pricey) in recent years, but they're still good value and especially delicious in slow-cooked dishes.
+Gordon Ramsay's oxtail soup is a wonderful winter warmer.
+If you've got guests staying for the full Christmas period, dishes like lamb neck with Christmas spices and three-hour pork belly are sure to score you culinary points, as well as saving you pounds.

 You can view all our cheaper cut recipes here.

-Get kids whipping up their own presents in the kitchen with child-friendly recipes like festive jammie dodgers or special chocolate buttons - even if the results don't look perfect granny's sure to be impressed.
+Get kids whipping up their own presents in the kitchen with child-friendly recipes like festive jammie dodgers or special chocolate buttons – even if the results don't look perfect, granny's sure to be impressed.
 If you really want to spoil someone you can always make up a whole hamper, and this can make a lovely family present, which cuts the cost of buying lots of seperate gifts.
-Discover tips on making your hamper look extra special, and homemade treats to put in it, with our how to make a Christmas hamper article.
+Discover tips on making your hamper look extra special, plus homemade treats to put in it, with our guide on how to make a Christmas hamper.